chakri1804/My_Resume/resume_complier/markdown/resume.md

 **Related Coursework** :

-I've undertaken courses in Introduction to AI and ML, Representation Learning, Data analytics, Random process, Linear Algebra, Digital Modulation Techniques, Information Theory, Digital Signal Processing, IoT and persued mini-projects in the same.
+I've undertaken courses on Introduction to AI and ML, Representation Learning, Data analytics, Random process, Linear Algebra, Digital Modulation Techniques, Information Theory, Digital Signal Processing, IoT and persued mini-projects in these areas.

 [GitHub Repo](https://github.com/chakri1804)

 Achievements and CCA
 ----------------------------------------
-* Got selected in the KVPY programme and was eligible for KVPY scholarship
+* Selected for the KVPY programme and was eligible for KVPY scholarship
 * Megathon 2k17 Runners-up (Hackathon conducted at IIIT Hyderabad) for our Smart power meter project
 * Secured AIR 2015 in JEE-Advanced 2016
 * Co-ordinator for Elektronica - the Electronics Club of IIT Hyderabad